 Fleming, Stanford - (Canada, 18??- ??): Stanford Fleming was the chief engineer for the Canadian Pacific Railroad.
 The Canadian Pacific was the railroad which connected Canada with a trans-conntinental line.

 Flexner, James Thomas - (190?- ): In his biography (Maverick's Progress: An Autobiography, Fordham University Press, 1996), Flexner describes a poignant New York boyhood during the 1910s and 20s.
-He had a German governess and went to an unorthodox school, Lincoln School which was considered revolutionary because it did not enforce rules of discipline.
+He had a German governess and went to the unorthodox Lincoln School which was considered revolutionary because it did not enforce rules of discipline.

 Forbes, John Ripley (United States, 1913-2006): John Ripley Forbes was a noted American naturalist, conservationist and educator who helped establish hundreds of small natural-science centers/nature museums for children throughout the country in over 30 different states.
 He established the Natural Science for Youth Foundation to support the centers.
 He had a way of convincing often total strangers to give him items for the museums or money to support them.
 He began his work during theclate-1930s nd except for a brief break for World war II military service, ciontinued his work for children throughout his life.
 He worked with local community groups to establish natural-science centers.
 He worked for small fees or sometimes no pay at all.
 He helped find financial backers.
 He managed to find uses for old mansions.
 And he stoped development of some land so they could be used as nature preserves.
 He was particularly adroit at convincing widows tob give up their husbands’ trophy fish and hunting trophies for science.
 Many needed little encouragement.
 Forbes was not interested in large natural-history museums in big cities and their ubiquitous glass cases, stiff taxidermy , library-like hush.
 He wanted smaller centrs in local communities that could delight and educate children.
 He wanted to hear their shouts and giggles and envourage them to climb over the exhibits.